- Chancellor’s Office

 Except as described in this Notice of Privacy Practices we will not use or disclose your PHI without written authorization from you.
+A written authorization is required, with limited exceptions, for the use or disclosure of psychotherapy notes, for the sale of your PHI and for the use or disclosure of your PHI for marketing purposes.
 If we ask for an authorization, we will give you a copy.
 If we disclose partial or incomplete information as compared to the authorization to disclose, we will expressly indicate that the information is partial or incomplete.
 If you do authorize us to use or disclose your health information for another purpose, you may revoke your authorization in writing at any time.
 If you revoke your authorization, we will no longer be able to use or disclose health information about you for the reasons covered by your written authorization, though we will be unable to take back any disclosure we have already made with your permission.
 Revocation may be the basis for the denial of health benefits or other insurance coverage or benefits.

 Statement of Your Health Information Rights:

 - Right to Request Restrictions: You have the right to request restrictions on certain uses and disclosures of your health information.
 The University is not required to agree to every restriction that you request.
 If you would like to make a request for restrictions, submit your request in writing to the Contact Person listed at the end of this Notice.

 - Right to Request Confidential Communications: You have the right to request that you receive your health information through a reasonable alternative means or at an alternative location.
 A University health care provider is required to accommodate reasonable requests.
 A health plan must permit you to request and accommodate reasonable requests to receive communications by alternative means or at alternative locations, if you clearly state that the disclosure could endanger you.
 To request confidential communications, submit your request in writing to the Contact Person listed at the end of this Notice.